Last updated: June 2026

 Qualification markets move first because they reflect total group probability rather than single-match outcomes.

-Because of that, FIFA World Cup props and group advancement markets often move before updated soccer lines today appear.
+Because of that, FIFA World Cup props and group advancement markets often move before updated soccer lines today appear, especially in player prop markets tied to goals, assists, and disciplinary outcomes that react quickly to changes in projected scoring environments and match incentives.

 An early group draw between two underdogs may sharply alter projected point totals for the favorites.
 Qualification markets adjust first.
 Match odds follow later.